superyaniv/FlipDot_Controller_Luminator/README.md

 1 x microcontroller (RPI or ESP8266 for use with this python code or Arduino )
 ```

+### View of the PCB

+<img align="left" src="https://github.com/superyaniv/FlipDot_Controller_Luminator/blob/master/PCB_Controller_Design/FlipDot_Controller_Pic_top.png?raw=true" width="250">
+<img align="left"  src="https://github.com/superyaniv/FlipDot_Controller_Luminator/blob/master/PCB_Controller_Design/FlipDot_Controller_Pic_bottom.png?raw=true" width="250">
+<img align="center"  src="https://github.com/superyaniv/FlipDot_Controller_Luminator/blob/master/PCB_Controller_Design/FlipDot_Controller_Pic_design.png?raw=true" width="250">

 ### Installing

 Using the gerber files, you can have the board made at a host of pcb manufacturers.
 Alternatively you can design the board yourself with a breadboard.

-<img align="left" src="https://github.com/superyaniv/FlipDot_Controller_Luminator/blob/master/PCB_Controller_Design/FlipDot_Controller_Pic_top.png?raw=true" width="250">
-<img align="left"  src="https://github.com/superyaniv/FlipDot_Controller_Luminator/blob/master/PCB_Controller_Design/FlipDot_Controller_Pic_bottom.png?raw=true" width="250">
-<img align="center"  src="https://github.com/superyaniv/FlipDot_Controller_Luminator/blob/master/PCB_Controller_Design/FlipDot_Controller_Pic_design.png?raw=true" width="250">

 Set up the layout of the board: